-The Community Trigger allows you to ask the Community Safety Partnership to review the responses to your complaints of anti-social behaviour that have not been dealt with.
-The process gives you the right to ask that an ongoing problem is looked into.
+The Community Trigger allows you to ask the Community Safety Partnership to review the responses to your complaints of anti-social behaviour that you feel have not been dealt with.

 What is the Community Trigger?